This topic was updated after 2.0.2 MFTF release.

 MAGENTO_BASE_URLmust contain a domain name of the Magento instance that will be tested.
 Example:

 MAGENTO_BACKEND_NAMEmust contain a relative pass of the Admin area.
 Example:

-MAGENTO_ADMIN_USERNAMEmust contain a user name required for authorization in the Admin area.
+MAGENTO_ADMIN_USERNAMEmust contain the user name required for authorization in the Admin area.
 Example:

-MAGENTO_ADMIN_PASSWORDmust contain a user password required for authorization in the Admin area.
+MAGENTO_ADMIN_PASSWORDmust contain the user password required for authorization in the Admin area.
 Example:

-The following self-descriptive variables have default values (included).
+The following self-descriptive variables have included default values.

 SELENIUM_HOST=127.0.0.1 SELENIUM_PORT=4444 SELENIUM_PROTOCOL=http SELENIUM_PATH=/wd/hub